ale-sanchez-g/pw-agents/README.md

 # Playwright Agents

 This repository demonstrates Playwright Agents - AI-powered tools for automated web testing.
-Playwright comes with three agents out of the box: 🎭 planner, 🎭 generator, and 🎭 healer.
+Playwright comes with three core agents out of the box: 🎭 planner, 🎭 generator, and 🎭 healer, plus a specialized **🎭 accessibility-auditor** for comprehensive WCAG 2.2 compliance testing.

 ## Introduction